 Dunn noted, “We were just amazed, so we snatched them with us and created a band that was just amazing.
 We played all over Denver.
 By the time I was 15 years-old, my little Italian mom let me play nightclubs seven nights a week.
 Back in those days, there was only one pre-requisite to playing the band…you had to play your butt off.
 We did care if you were black or white, skinny or ugly, you had to play.”

 When asked how he felt about performers today, he wasn’t so impressed with today’s artists.
-“Nowadays, you go to a concert and it’s two guys with turn tables,” said Dunn.
+“Nowadays, you go to a performance and it’s two guys with turn tables,” said Dunn.

 “I love what Steve Harvey was talkin’ about, ‘Ya, know.
 The Four Tops man.
 They had one microphone and they would do their steps and come around that mic and sing their butts off and now you got 27 rappers on stage, they all got a mic and none of them are singing.’”